|

 E-mails

-in the world and hope that one day you and your friends can come to visit this place in
+wherever you are in the world and hope that one day you and your friends can come to visit

-Check out the buttons at the right of this page for much
+Check out the buttons at the left of this page for

 |